MohamedE610/TaskTracker/bugs.md

 - session date is too long
 - stopwatchfragment digit missing from date in mins
 - fix more than 20 session in statistics
+- switching betweend different sessions with different projects get you the previous working task